 Notable Composers and Repertoire

-Several composers have specifically enriched the euphonium’s solo and ensemble repertoire:
+Several composers have specifically enriched the euphonium's solo and ensemble repertoire.
+These works have elevated the euphonium beyond ensemble support, establishing it as a vehicle for profound musical expression.

 • Gustav Holst – His "First Suite" and "Second Suite" feature memorable euphonium passages that remain staples of the repertoire.